stephonlawrence/MyFirstApp/README.md

 # MyFirstApplication
-Here is the app folder for my first Android Program for the course.
+Here is the application folder for my first Android Program for the course.